Efforts for health management

 Prevention

 It is an integral responsibility of the company to consider the physical and mental well-being of its employees.
-To ensure that each and every employee is healthy and active, we are making efforts to enhance medical examination items, regular stress checks, and follow-up systems.
+We are working to enhance health checkup services, implement regular self-assessment through stress checks, and strengthen our support systems so that every employee can thrive and perform at their best.
 In cooperation with the health insurance society, we are also committed to disease prevention projects such as cancer screenings, subsidies for physical examinations, and free dental examinations.
 As a preventative measure against infectious diseases, we cover part of the cost of influenza vaccinations and provide in-house group vaccinations so that employees can be vaccinated during work hours.
 Additionally, we regularly hold health seminars and checkup events to raise awareness of health preservation.

-Online health seminars Five seminars were held on topics including exercise, nutrition, sleep, and relaxation (122 participants)
+Online health seminars Eight seminars were held on topics such as exercise, nutrition, sleep, and relaxation (183 participants).

-Health checkup event A health checkup event was held to offer simple tests for items not covered in regular health examinations, such as the amount and balance of muscle and fat, posture, and skin age checks (174 participants, 91.5% satisfaction rate)
+Health checkup event A health checkup event was held to offer simple tests for items not covered in regular health checkups, such as the amount and balance of muscle and fat, posture, and skin age checks (209 participants at the Head Office, 97.2% satisfaction rate)

 Improving dietary habits